 And, even when the pound has shown signs of strengthening, it has a habit of sliding back down soon after, making it tough to judge when exactly is the best time to purchase foreign currency.

-However, it’s not all doom and gloom as there are still quite a few destinations that offer good value for British holidaymakers.
+However there are still quite a few destinations that offer good value for British holidaymakers.
 Thanks to factors like lower costs and other currencies performing poorly, there is a good selection of attractive destinations to consider.

 I’ve picked out five that offer a great mix of value, culture, and fun for your time away in 2019.